 - Acts as a sounding board for promotion of research and development and for the education of information professionals

-- Networking opportunities through ASIS-L and other listservs
+- Networking opportunities through the ASIS&T Community

 ASIS&T members represent such fields as: